MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ## Step 4: Install Sample Data

 You can install sample data in the environment by importing the data files available in the **Sample Data** folder.
-In the **Sample Data** folder, there are t3o files available, one with Contoso data and another with State Street data.
+In the **Sample Data** folder, there are two files available, one with Contoso data and another with State Street data.
 To install sample data:

 1. Go to the location where you extracted the deployment file (.zip).
 You'll find a **Sample Data** folder.
 Open the **Sample Data** folder, and then double-click on the **DataMigrationUtility.exe**.

 2. On the next screen, select **Import data**.

 3. You’ll be prompted to connect to your environment.
-Select **Office 365** as the **Deployment Type**, select **Show Advanced**, and then type your credentials.
+Select **Office 365** as the **Deployment Type**, select **Show Advanced** and then type your credentials.
 Select **Display list of available organizations** to select the right organization.

     > [!div class="mx-imgBorder"]
     > ![Configuration manager](media/deploy-cds-config-migration-login.png "Configuration manager")